 Steps To Pain-Free Sex Postpartum

 Increases blood flow and reduces the muscles and tissues from seizing.

 Step #2: Lubricant

-Lubrication will help if you’re breastfeeding as the lack of estrogen production will make it hard to naturally self lubricant.
+Lubrication will help if you’re breastfeeding as the lack of estrogen production will make it hard to naturally self lubricate.

 Step #3: Foreplay EVERY time

 Foreplay is the key to heaven, our heaven.
-It relaxed you and gets you in the mood and prepares your body for intimacy.
+It relaxes you, gets you in the mood, and prepares your body for intimacy.

 Step #4: Take your time, there are other ways to get off!

 Do not rush your healing process.
 Everyone is different, it took me almost ten months to pain-free sex.
 So understand that it can take longer than the average time but if you follow the previously mentioned steps, I guarantee you success.